offbyone/ideas/content/old/humour/words-to-live-by.md

 author: offby1
 status: draft
 ---
-Okay, this one is a bit\... uhh\... racy.
+Okay, this one is a bit... uhh... racy.
 But funny as all hell.
 In the extended entry below is the entire text of a letter to Dan Savage, as printed in this week's Onion and with emphasis added by yours truly.
-The last paragraph is probably the truest thing ever spoken about\...
+The last paragraph is probably the truest thing ever spoken about...

-\...
+...

-Anyway\...
+Anyway...
 I'm not gonna give it away or offend by putting it here.
 But it's funny, and raunchy.
 If you're gonna be offended, don't click the link.
 That's all i ask :)

-| Enjoy.
+Enjoy.

 > I have a different take on autofellatio, autofellatio in front of your girlfriend, and swallowing one's own come than you presented in your column last week: It's a humiliation/submissive/rape-type fantasy.
 >